There is so much to think about and decisions to be made when you first set up a freshwater fish tank.

 Algae Scraper

-Algae accumulates on the fish tank glass.
+Algae accumulate on the fish tank glass.
 This is normal.

 You will need a scraper to remove the algae from the glass without scratching it.